 Litigating product liability claims involving medications or medical devices is a complex and specialized area of law, and the corporations involved have great resources at their disposal to make their own case.
 If you or a loved one has been injured due to a faulty medical product, you'll need an experienced attorney from our firm on your side to recover damages.

-- Manufacturing defects; that is, issues in the manufacturing process that arise from poor workmanship or low-quality materials.
+- Manufacturing defects: Issues in the manufacturing process that arise from poor workmanship or low-quality materials

-- Design defects; that is, cases where the product is inherently dangerous or useless even when properly manufactured.
+- Design defects: Cases where the product is inherently dangerous or useless even when properly manufactured

-- Failure-to-warn defects; that is, cases where a product contains nonobvious dangers that carry an injury risk, which could have been mitigated through warnings to the user.
+- Failure-to-warn defects: Cases where a product contains non-obvious dangers that carry an injury risk, which could have been mitigated through warnings to the user

 Mass torts are potentially "game-changing" cases in that, in addition to recovering significant damages for injured parties, they can force significant industry reforms to prevent future injuries from occurring.
 Attorney Alyson Oliver has extensive experience handling precisely these kinds of cases.